chetan6780/Complete-Preparation/Topic_wise/Binary_search/4_findInRotated.md

 # Find Element in Rotated array

 -   If we can find the index of minimum element, we can divide array in 2 sorted subarray.
+-   then we can binary search in those both subarray separately, one of them return -1 while other return index of element.
 -   return the max(left subarray, right subarray)

 ### Code

 ```cpp
 int findInRotated(vector<int>& a)
 {